 Our role as welfare officers is to make sure Somerville is a place where people can feel comfortable, welcome, and able to talk freely about any mental health issues they may be facing.
-Coronavirus means this year is likely going to be a pretty weird one, but we still want people to have the best possible experience, fresher, finalist, or otherwise.
+Despite restrictions in England having been almost completely eased, coronavirus is still likely to impact student experience this year, so we want to make sure that you can access all support available to you.

 We're here to provide non-judgmental support for any concern you might have.
-Corinne has completed 24 hours of peer support training to develop the necessary skills to support students.
-Alex has completed some similar online and will do the peer support training in Oxford as soon as he can.
+Alfie has completed 24 hours of peer support training to develop the necessary skills to support students.
+Katie will do the peer support training in Oxford as soon as they can.

 We'll also be hosting fortnightly welfare teas where you and your peers can come and enjoy all the (free!) snacks and take some time out of your hectic Oxford life to relax.
-Members of the welfare team will also be there, but there's no obligation to talk to them.
-In 5th week (aka welfare week) we'll be hosting tons of events to help fight off those pesky 5th week blues (activities last year included a bouncy castle and having alpacas visit on the quad, a cookie fairy and much more!!).
+Members of the welfare team will also be there, but there's no obligation to talk to them if you're just in it for the free food and chill.
+In 5th week (aka welfare week) we'll be hosting tons of events to help fight off those pesky 5th week blues (activities normally include a bouncy castle and having alpacas visit on the quad, a cookie fairy and much more!!).

-If you're looking for any information or want to talk about anything, please drop either of us a message on Facebook, or email us at corinne.barker@some.ox.ac.uk and alex.pay@some.ox.ac.uk.
+If you're looking for any information or want to talk about anything, please drop either of us a message on Facebook, or email us at alfie.brazier@some.ox.ac.uk and katie.walker@some.ox.ac.uk.
 Just talking things through with a friendly face can make a huge difference so don't hesitate to get in touch.
 No problem is too small.
-We look forward to meeting you properly in October and we hope you have an amazing year at Somerville (even if it is a bit unusual)!
+We look forward to meeting you properly around college and we hope you have an amazing year at Somerville (even if it is a bit unusual)!